K1GGI FMT METHODOLOGY

 LO ADJUSTMENT

-be used in the FMT calculations, and it isn’t necessary for the oscillator
+the FMT calculations, and it isn’t necessary for the oscillator itself to be

-itself to be perfectly accurate, as long as it is stable and its error is
+perfectly accurate, as long as it is stable and its error is known.
+However,

-known.
-However, there is some enjoyment and satisfaction to be had by using the
+there is some enjoyment and satisfaction to be had by using the drift

 The oscillator module in the